emlid/navio-docs/docs/Navio-APM/configuring-raspberry-pi.md

 **Edit configuration on SD card**

-On Linux it’s easy, simply plug an SD card and it will be mounted.
-On Windows you would need to install an ext4 driver like this one - http://www.paragon-software.com/home/extfs-windows/ On Mac OS you can also use Paragon’s software (http://www.paragon-drivers.com/extfs-mac/) or you can set up FUSE-ext.

-After getting access to SD card contents open /etc/wpa_supplicant/wpa_supplicant.conf (with root privileges on Linux) and edit the file as described above.
+Simply plug an SD card.
+After getting access to SD card contents open /boot/wpa_supplicant.conf (with root privileges on Linux) and edit the file as described above.

 **Create WiFi network with default ssid and psk**